Career Management for Working Adults: A Step-by-Step Framework

 Appalachian State University

-Several decades ago, it was common for an employee to begin a job at a company and keep that same position at the same business for their entire career.
-These days, few career paths are written in stone.
+Several decades ago, it was common for an employee to begin a job at one company and keep the same position at the same business for their entire career.
+These days, few career paths remain written in stone.
 Workers are more agile than ever, changing careers and relocating states to pursue evermore challenging and financially rewarding employment opportunities.

-The intentional cultivation of new skills and planning for career growth is known as career management, and a degree in organizational leadership can help professionals gain a solid grasp of it.
-Understanding this important self-driven process can help you better prepare for your future.
-No matter where you want to end up in life, there’s a career path that can get you there.
+Intentionally cultivating new skills and planning for career growth is known as career management, and a degree like App State Online’s Bachelor of Science in Organizational Leadership and Learning can help professionals gain a solid grasp of the process.
+Understanding this important self-driven strategy can help you better prepare for your future.
+No matter where you want to end up in life, there’s a career path to get you there.

 Even professionals who are satisfied with their current place of work may find themselves looking for new challenges or more financially lucrative career paths.
 As years pass, personal and professional goals will likely change.
 Career management can help professionals guide their career development so their careers always align with their passions and goals.